 subterranean rocks, boreholes, etc., so as to force open

 Fracking or Hydraulic Fracturing is the process of drilling deep into the earth using millions of gallons of water, sand, and a proprietary mixture of chemicals to blast through shale rock and release the gas inside.
 The process can be conducted vertically or horizontally at distances of up to four miles.

 Nearly 2 million oil and gas wells have been fracked in the United States, with nearly 20 million Americans living with one mile of a well pad.In Pennsylvania, there are about 11,000 wells and over 2 million people living within 1 kilometer of a well pad.

-The Shell petrochemical plant in Potter Township will require more than 1000 new wells a year to supply feedstock for plastic manufacturing.
+The Shell petrochemical plant in Potter Township will require at least 1000 new wells every three to five years to supply feedstock for plastic manufacturing.

 FROM LOCAL NATURAL GAS TO GLOBAL PLASTIC